-- Prediction of renewal demand to treat all over intervention assets Column E within Figure 3.1 (and series 5 graphs in sub asset sections).
-Note that the figure in column E has been averaged over the first 5 years to better reflect how the model is structured. - Prediction of future asset condition based on the continuation of the planned renewal expenditure level (series 6 graphs in sub asset sections) - Delivery of a recommended funding profile Column G (series 7 graphs in sub asset sections).
-Note that within Column G the recommended funding strategy can include in some cases a recommended annual compounding increase in funding (see column heading).
+- 1. Prediction of renewal demand to treat all over intervention assets column E within figure 3.1 (and series 5 graphs in sub asset sections).
+Note that the figure in column E has been averaged over the first five years to better reflect how the model is structured. - 2.
+Prediction of future asset condition based on the continuation of the planned renewal expenditure level (series 6 graphs in sub asset sections) - 3.
+Delivery of a recommended funding profile column G (series 7 graphs in sub asset sections).
+Note that within column G the recommended funding strategy can include in some cases a recommended annual compounding increase in funding (see column heading).

-- A This is the planned upgrade or new asset expenditure.
-You may or may not have this data, but it is often very important to consider and perhaps re-allocate some of this expenditure to the renewal program if you are under funding the renewals in Column B - B The planned average renewal expenditure over the next 5 years.
-Note also that Column H provides your planned expenditure expressed as a percentage of the annual liability rate in Column C. - C "Average annual liability" is the average annual renewal expenditure needed over the long term in order to maintain your asset base.
-The figure is similar to the accounting term "Annual Depreciation", but is calculated in a different way by directly linking it to the unit renewal rates and life cycles as used within the financial model.
-It can differ quite markedly from "Annual depreciation" because of the requirement for annual depreciation to comply with Australian and international accounting standards, which promote the delivery a tax deductible figure for "Annual depreciation", often with little regard to what your actual future annual liability is. - D "Annual Depreciation" This is similar to C above, but is designed to deliver a figure that a business can claim as a tax deduction rather than providing an estimate of your ongoing liability to maintain the capital value of your assets. - E "Average capital renewal demand over the first 5 years".
-This figure comes from the Moloney "Predicted Capital Requirement" model.
+A - This is the planned upgrade or new asset expenditure.
+You may or may not have this data, but it is often very important to consider and perhaps re-allocate some of this expenditure to the renewal program if you are under funding the renewals in column B

+B - The planned average renewal expenditure over the next five years.
+Note also that column H provides your planned expenditure expressed as a percentage of the annual liability rate in column C.

+C - "Average annual liability" is the average annual renewal expenditure needed over the long term in order to maintain your asset base.
+The figure is similar to the accounting term "annual depreciation", but is calculated in a different way by directly linking it to the unit renewal rates and life cycles as used within the financial model.
+It can differ quite markedly from "annual depreciation" because of the requirement for the annual depreciation to comply with Australian and international accounting standards, which promote the delivery a tax deductible figure for "annual depreciation", often with little regard to what your actual future annual liability is.

+D - "Annual depreciation" - This is similar to C above, but is designed to deliver a figure that a business can claim as a tax deduction rather than providing an estimate of your ongoing liability to maintain the capital value of your assets.

+E - "Average capital renewal demand over the first five years".
+This figure comes from the Moloney "predicted capital requirement" model.
 It is the estimated renewal expenditure necessary to eliminate all over intervention assets within five years.
-The average figure over the first 5 years is used because in some cases where early renew demand is high the model eases in the demand over a 5 year period.
-In all cases if this average figure was allocated then the model predicts that all over intervention assets would be eliminated after 5 years. - F This is a record of the year that the condition data was collected.
-It may vary between the asset sets if not all inspected at the same time. - G The year one recommended commencing funding level.
-This comes from the Moloney funding scenario finder and mostly aims at a total commencing expenditure that is the same or close to your current expenditure in column B. Note that within the title row there may be an annual compounding future percentage increase that is used to bring down the year one expenditure to more closely match your current total expenditure.
+The average figure over the first five years is used because in some cases where early renew demand is high the model eases in the demand over a five-year period.

+In all cases if this average figure was allocated then the model predicts that all over intervention assets would be eliminated after five years.

+F - This is a record of the year that the condition data was collected.
+It may vary between the asset sets if not all inspected at the same time.

+G - The year one recommended commencing funding level.
+This comes from the Moloney funding scenario finder and mostly aims at the total commending expenditure that is the same or close to your current expenditure in column B. Note that within the title row there may be an annual compounding future percentage increase that is used to bring down the year one expenditure to more closely match your current total expenditure.